Motion Attribution for Video Generation

-\textbf{Evaluation.} The test set consists of the same $10$ motion categories, but with different visual appearances, compared with the query set.
+\textbf{Evaluation.} The test set consists of the same $10$ motion categories as the query set, but with different visual appearances.
 We provide the prompt samples below.

 \begin{example}[{ Samples from Query Set}]

 We illustrate representative prompts from our query set used to generate query videos with Veo-3. \begin{itemize}[leftmargin=*, itemsep=2pt, parsep=0pt] \item \textbf{compress}: ``A slice of sandwich bread flattened by a flat metal plate, steady camera, soft studio lighting, plain backdrop; emphasize air pockets collapsing.'' \item \textbf{bounce}: ``A ping-pong ball bouncing on a white table, steady side camera, neutral light, seamless backdrop; emphasize consistent bounce height and timing.'' \item \textbf{roll}: ``A spool of thread rolling from left to right, close-up static camera, bright studio light; highlight axle rotation and smooth travel.'' \item \textbf{explode}: ``A single balloon bursting into fragments, captured in high-speed slow motion with a fixed camera, bright even lighting, seamless background; emphasize outward debris and air release.'' \item \textbf{float}: ``A foam cube floating on the surface of water, static overhead camera, bright light, clean tank; emphasize buoyancy and slight rocking.'' \end{itemize} \end{example} \begin{example}[{ Samples from Test Set}]